-There were no such problems in the last week, and the ACC arguably ushered in the superconference era in college sports as a result.
+There were no such problems in the last week as the ACC set about growing again, and the league perhaps ushered in the superconference era in college sports as a result.

 The ACC formally invited Big East members Pittsburgh and Syracuse on Sunday after a unanimous vote by the ACC's council of presidents.

 Many questions abound with one of the six BCS automatic qualifying leagues making a leap to 14 football members.
 The biggest, undoubtedly, is whether that's the limit to the league's growth.

 "We're comfortable with this 14," ACC commissioner John Swofford said on a teleconference with reporters Sunday morning.
 "We're not philosophically opposed to 16."